areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Minimize surprises!
     * Identify project requirements (legal, functional)
     * Tease out fuzzy requirements (implied functionality, poorly defined specs)
+* Facilitate communication
-* Communicate requirements to team
+    * Communicate requirements to team and/or vendors
     * Communicate progress to stakeholders
 * PM is *not* responsible for implementation
     * PM should understand rules of thumb

-## How does accessibility impact a PM's role? *FIXME: kitchen sink slide*

-* Accessibility is an inherent part of a product, just like usability, performance, and other "-ilities".
-* Accessibility is not a single checkbox item
-* Accessibility is easy to start doing, but difficult to add at the end of the project
-* Accessibility is easy to undo
-* Consider accessibility from the beginning and throughout the process
-* Two main sections: Impact on project manager and impact on project implementers

-## Requirements

-## Requirements gathering
+## How should PMs approach accessibility?

 * Treat accessibility requirements as any other UI requirement
     * Functional requirements must be included in minimum viable product
-    * Mostly non-functional requirements--app won't break, but user experience will be poor
+    * Non-functional requirements will need testing and iteration--app won't break, but user experience will be poor
 * Can reference WCAG or external document and list exceptions
 * Your process will establish due diligence
 * Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"

+## Diving in: Requirements Gathering

-## Stakeholder feedback
+## Summary

-* Unlike other requirements, stakeholders often don't think about accessibility.
-    * Stakeholders see the impact of poor performance or not meeting requirements
-    * This is much like other non-functional requirements, like security and logging
-* Because of this, you may need to remind stakeholders of these requirements.
-* Including accessibility means you have a better product.
-Better SEO, better usability, better customer retention/market
+* Accessibility is an inherent part of a product, just like usability, performance, and other "-ilities".
+* Accessibility is not a single checkbox item
+* Accessibility is easy to start doing, but difficult to add at the end of the project
+* Accessibility is easy to undo
+* Must consider accessibility from the beginning and continue throughout the process

-## Legal Requirements
+### Legal Requirements

 * All electronic products produced or procured for the U of I subject to section 508.
     * Must be accessible to persons with disabilities
     * Alternate arrangements must be made when content cannot be made accessible
+* Practically speaking, university products should be written to WCAG 2.0 AA
+    * Section 508 will mandate WCAG 2.0 Level AA as of January, 2018
+    * IT Accessibility policy will require WCAG 2.0 Level AA for web technologies as of Fall 2017
+    * OBFS requires WCAG 2.0 Level AA for purchase of web services and technologies
+    * Illinois Information Technology Accessibility Act will likely be refreshed to mandate WCAG 2.0 Level AA as well

-## Legal requirements are fuzzy
+### Implementation of legal requirements can be fuzzy

+* Hard to google a clear line item standard
 * Lots of room for (mis)interpretation
     * Lots of outdated advice
-    * Lots of legal ambiguity
+    * Sometimes legal ambiguity
     * One-size-fits-all is not feasible
-    * 100% coverage is unrealistic.
+    * Best practices can be in conflict

+### Stakeholder Requests

+* Stakeholders often don't think about accessibility.
+    * Stakeholders see the impact of poor implementation
+    * This is much like other non-functional requirements, like security and logging
+* Because of this, you may need to remind stakeholders of these requirements.
+* Including accessibility means you have a better product
+    * Better SEO
+    * better usability
+    * better customer retention/market
+* Be prepared to back up your statements

-## Functional Requirements
+### Functional Requirements

 * What are you building?
     * Accessible output vs. accessible authoring tools for accessible output